giacmir/Inkscape-JPEG-export-extension/README.md

 Inkscape JPEG Export Extension
 ===============================

+**NOTE: This plugin only works with versions of inkscape prior to 1.0.
+Work is needed to port it to Inskcape 1.x.
+Feel free to open a pull request for it.**

 This is a small and basic [Inkscape](http://inkscape.org) extension that allows to export directly to a JPG file instead of the standard PNG.
 It is one of my first works in Python and is developed for my personal needs, so I will be glad if you find it useful, but I can't say if it will work for you too.

 How it works